About the survey

-- We still need as many as possible from Northamptonshire (an 'edge county' and Lincolnshire, a low risk county), please.
+- We just need another eight from Northamptonshire (an 'edge county') and as many as possible from Lincolnshire (a low risk county), please.

-- It takes several months of work in the lab before we can be sure whether or not any badger has TB, so it is far too early to draw any conclusions about prevalence or distribution.
-However, so far we have found TB in a small number of badgers from Cheshire, Derbyshire, Nottinghamshire, Leicestershire and Warwickshire – we have not been working on samples from Northamptonshire for long enough to know whether or not any badgers from there are infected.
+- It takes several months of work in the lab before we can be sure whether or not any badger has TB, so it is still too early to draw any conclusions about prevalence or distribution.
+However, so far we have found TB in a small number of badgers from all six of the Edge counties in the Nottingham study (Cheshire, Derbyshire, Nottinghamshire, Leicestershire, Warwickshire and Northamptonshire).
+We have not been working on samples from low risk county of Lincolnshire for long enough to know whether or not any badgers from there are infected..